PackeTsar/freeztp/README.md

  - set community <value>                                       |  Set the SNMP community you want to use for target ID identification
  - set snmpoid <value>                                         |  Set the SNMP OID to use to pull the target ID during identification
  - set initial-template <end_char>                             |  Set the initial configuration j2 template used for target identification
+ - set tftproot <tftp_root_directory>                          |  Set the root directory for TFTP files
+ - set imagediscoveryfile <filename>                           |  Set the name of the IOS image discovery file used for IOS upgrades
 --------------------------------------------------------- SETTINGS YOU SHOULD CHANGE ---------------------------------------------------------
  - set template <template_name> <end_char>                     |  Create/Modify a named J2 tempate which is used for the final config push
  - set keystore <id/arrayname> <keyword> <value>               |  Create a keystore entry to be used when merging final configurations
  - set idarray <arrayname> <id_#1> <id_#2> ...                 |  Create an ID array to allow multiple real ids to match one keystore id
  - set association id <id/arrayname> template <template_name>  |  Associate a keystore id or an idarray to a specific named template
  - set default-keystore (none|keystore-id)                     |  Set a last-resort keystore and template for when target identification fails
+ - set imagefile <binary_image_file_name>                      |  Set the image file name to be used for upgrades (must be in tftp root dir)
+ - set dhcpd <scope-name> [parameters]                         |  Configure DHCP scope(s) to serve IP addresses to ZTP clients
 ----------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------
  - clear template <template_name>                              |  Delete a named configuration template
  - clear keystore <id> (all|<keyword>)                         |  Delete an individual key or a whole keystore ID from the configuration
  - clear idarray <arrayname>                                   |  Delete an ID array from the configuration
  - clear association <id/arrayname>                            |  Delete an association from the configuration
+ - clear dhcpd <scope-name>                                    |  Delete a DHCP scope
  - clear log                                                   |  Delete the logging info from the logfile
+ - clear downloads                                             |  Delete the list of TFTP downloads
 ----------------------------------------------------------------------------------------------------------------------------------------------
  - request merge-test <id>                                     |  Perform a test jinja2 merge of the final template with a keystore ID
  - request initial-merge                                       |  See the result of an auto-merge of the initial-template
  - request default-keystore-test                               |  Check that the default-keystore is fully configured to return a template
+ - request snmp-test <ip-address>                              |  Run a SNMP test using the configured community and OID against an IP
+ - request dhcp-option-125 (windows|cisco)                     |  Show the DHCP Option 125 Hex value to use on the DHCP server for OS upgrades
+ - request dhcpd-commit                                        |  Compile the DHCP config, write to config file, and restart the DHCP service
+ - request auto-dhcpd                                          |  Automatically detect local interfaces and build DHCP scopes accordingly
+ - request ipc-console                                         |  Connect to the IPC console to run commands (be careful)
 ----------------------------------------------------------------------------------------------------------------------------------------------
  - service (start|stop|restart|status)                         |  Start, Stop, or Restart the installed ZTP service
 ----------------------------------------------------------------------------------------------------------------------------------------------